-If there are other features that you need the lawn mower to do, be sure to ask the seller to demonstrate those, as well.
+If there are other features that you want, be sure to ask the seller to demonstrate those as well.

-There are so many options when it comes to riding lawn mowers, but any of the five products reviewed above will get you started on the right path.
+With all the different models on the market, it is important to do research to find the right one for each individual.
+There are so many options when it comes to choosing the best riding lawn mower.
+Any of the six products reviewed above will get you started on the right path.

 If the Ariens IKON-XL 60-Inch Mower is a little too out of your price range, the Snapper Classic Riding Mower is a budget-friendly and straightforward option.